 Articles should not normally exceed 8,000 words in length, including any notes, and should be submitted ready for publication.
 Illustrations (provided that they are free of rights) may separately be sent along.
 Summaries of dissertations (normally published in the language of the thesis) should not exceed 5,000 words.
 These should not contain any notes or illustrations.

 The Yearbook prefers receiving manuscripts written in English.
 You can also submit texts written in Afrikaans, Dutch, French or German.
 In case of an article written in a language other than the author’s mother tongue, the text must be corrected at native speakers level before submission.
-IRiLiS is not responsible for the quality of the correction, nor can
+IRiLiS is not responsible for the quality of the correction, nor can cover its costs.

 When preparing your manuscript, please use the style sheet with editorial and bibliographical instructions.

-Deadline and anonymizing your manuscript
+Anonymizing your manuscript

-The deadline for submissions is annually on May 1st.
 Manuscripts should be anonymized by the author prior to submission.
 If your submission is not anonymized, the editors may return it to you and request you to remove any identifying information before the manuscript can be reviewed.

 All submitted articles are subject to peer review.
 If a manuscript is not rejected when first received, it is sent out for review to (a minimum of) two peer reviewers who are part of the series’ academic cadre of reviewers.
 Review by associate editors or staff may compliment this process.
-This is done according to a double‐blinded review procedure, in which the reviewer’s identities are withheld from the authors and vice versa.
+This is done according to a double anonymous review procedure, in which the reviewer’s identities are withheld from the authors and vice versa.
 Once reviewers return their reports and recommendations, the editor-in-chief makes a decision (either on his own or in consultation with other editors) on whether to reject the manuscript (either outright or with encouragement to resubmit), to withhold judgment pending major or minor revisions, to accept it pending satisfactorily completed revisions, or to accept it as written.
 Once a manuscript that is not rejected has been revised satisfactorily, it will be accepted and put into the production process to be prepared for publication.

 The names and email addresses entered in this journal site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.